 Mother and daughter hyenas Tamu and Taziki, born in 2002 and 2008 respectively, have joined us from Busch Gardens in Tampa.

 We are initially obtaining a group of three brothers (from separate litters) approximately 8-years-old from the Capron Park Zoo in Massachusetts.
 Meerkat acquisition could be delayed some as meerkats can only be obtained after receiving the required permits to hold this species, and the permitting process can take significant time.

 We have received a three-year-old male Amur leopard!
 Jasper was born at the Greenville Zoo in South Carolina in 2020.
 Although not from Africa, the Amur leopard is recognized as an ambassador for the African leopard.
 The Amur leopard is critically endangered and found in southeastern Russia and northern China.
 There are estimated to be less than 100 individuals living in the wild.
 They are part of the AZA’s Species Survival Program in order to manage and protect vulnerable populations.

 Red River Hog Habitat

-This new habitat will provide guests a unique opportunity to see these colorful pigs that are full of personality!
+This new habitat provides guests a unique opportunity to see these colorful pigs that are full of personality!
 Red river hogs, also called “tufted pigs,” are native to western and central Africa.
 They are fast runners and exceptionally good swimmers.

 Rüppell’s Griffon Vultures Habitat

-The new habitat will house our 13 current Rüppell’s griffon vultures and any offspring produced.
+The new habitat, which you can visit now, houses our 13 current Rüppell’s griffon vultures and any offspring produced and one lappet-faced vulture.
 Prominently featuring these vultures in their own habitat, we will be better suited to highlight their ecological importance and the threats they are facing.
 Vultures are already the most threatened group of raptors in the world, and this new habitat will provide the opportunity to educate guests about AZA conservation efforts and the Saving Animals From Extinction (SAFE) program.

 building a future